JeffersonLab/clas12alignment/dc/README.md

    -shifts : use event-by-event subtraction for unit shifts (1=on, 0=off) (default = 0)
     -stats : set histogram stat option (default = )
   -verbose : global fit verbosity (1/0 = on/off) (default = 0)
+  -vertfit : fit vertex plots with:
+		- RG-D layout (7), new cryotarget,
+		- RG-C layout (6),
+		- 4 gaussians (5),
+		- 3 gaussians (4),
+		- 2 gaussians (3),
+		- 1 gaussian plus background (2),
+		- or only 1 gaussian (1) (default = 5)
+  -vertpar : comma-separated vertex function parameters, default values are for Spring19 crryotarget with:
+		- -0.5: target cell exit window position,
+		-  5.0: target length,
+		-  6.8: distance between the cell exit window and the insulation foil,
+		- 27.3: distance between the scattering chamber exit window and the target center, leave empty to use defaults; units are cm (default = )
   ```
 The code will read the histograms from the specified file, retrieve the relevant parameters from the histograms or fits, compute the unit derivatives and nominal residuals and vertex values, perform themisalignment fit,plot the results and print the extracted alignment constants.